blakemcbride/BookLion/README.md

 ## Book Summaries You Can Edit

-BookLion is a web-based, publicly accessible ([https://booklion.com](https://booklion.com)) system designed to allow the user to store the following information about a book their reading:
+BookLion is a web-based, publicly accessible ([https://booklion.com](https://booklion.com)) system designed to allow the user to store the following information about a book they are reading:

 - Book title, author, year, genre, and description
 - Chapter summaries